danishrp102/Portfolio-application/README.md

 /api/v1/stocks/upload  (POST)
   -> Parses the bhavcopy csv file and updates the current prices of all the stocks in the database.
+  -> To update the details of the stocks, go to Postman and under the POST request options, click on Body.
+  -> Since a csv file is to be processed, click on 'form-data'.
+This takes in a key value pair where the key is the file name variable accepted by the controller layer and the value is the csv file.
+  -> In my code, I am taking the file input by the variable name 'file' - so for the key part, tyep 'file' and check the adjacent box.
+Set the input type from Text to File.
+  -> Finally, upload the csv file in the value field and hit Send.

   <img width="1369" alt="Screenshot 2024-01-19 at 2 13 55 AM" src="https://github.com/danishrp102/Portfolio-application/assets/75444712/1eb522ff-2fef-429c-817e-1a4d5e5dd356">